Tax guide

 This is about furnishing the recipient copy, not paper-filing the IRS copy.

-Copy B vs Copy A
+Copy B vs Copy A vs Copy 1 and Copy 2

 If your goal is to send the contractor their statement by mail, Copy B is the relevant page.